 The Energy Efficiency Certificate Creators Association (EECCA) is Australia's peak national, independent association representing and self-regulating businesses that are accredited to create and trade in energy efficiency certificates in market-based energy efficiency schemes across the country.
 These activities underpin the energy efficiency schemes which facilitate the installation of energy efficient products and services to households and businesses.
 Schemes are established in Victoria (VEET), New South Wales (ESS), Australian Capital Territory (EEIS) and South Australia (REES).
 The EECCA also represents member interests in national initiatives that incorporate energy efficiency including the Emissions Reduction Fund (ERF).

 EECCA was established in 2013, formed from EECC Group which commenced in 2009.
 Current EECCA Members represent the majority of the energy efficiency certificate creation market in Australia.
-There are approximately 150 active accredited creators in Australia employing more than 4000 people.
+There are approximately 150 active accredited creators.
 An estimated 350 businesses work within the schemes delivering energy efficient products and services.

 Membership is available to organisations that are:

 - accredited certificate creators and traders in Australia;

 - product and service suppliers to accredited providers within the schemes; and

 - key stakeholders (eg government and non-government agencies, and academic institutions with an interest in energy efficiency).